Student assessment and selection for support

-Where applicable, assessments created and developed by schools and standardised assessments can be used to compare results attained in Term 4 2020 and early Term 1 2021 with results from Term 1 2020 to determine the students most impacted in relative terms by remote and flexible learning in either 2020 or 2021.
+Where applicable, assessments created and developed by schools and standardised assessments can be used to compare results to determine the students most impacted in relative terms by remote and flexible learning in either 2020 or 2021.

-Teachers can use assessments based on the Victorian Curriculum A-D levels comparing Term 4 2020 data to Term 4 2019.
+Teachers can use assessments based on the Victorian Curriculum A–D levels comparing data if this is available.
 Assessments can also be supported by Ability Based Learning and Education Support (ABLES) and assessments conducted by specialists, such as speech or occupational therapists, as well as records from IEPs and Student Support Group meetings.

 Primary schools are strongly encouraged to use the English Online Interview (EOI) assessments and Mathematics Online Interview (MOI) to identify students in the early years who may need additional support.

 For the EOI, schools are encouraged to complete the whole test with students to capture a comprehensive picture of student learning: